Orphan and Rare Disease Research

 - Patient Advocacy Group strategic planning

 Our services are tailored to accommodate clinical trials globally involving small patient numbers and to deal with the particular medical, scientific, clinical and commercial challenges within the rare disease domain.

-Orphan Reach, Emmes’ rare CRO, employs a full service offering.
+Orphan Reach, Emmes’ Rare Disease Center, employs a full, end to end service organization .
 There are clear advantages in small patient populations when using this type of offering coupled with our agile approach to both patient and customer needs.
 Our service delivery approach enables us to provide:

 - Global access to local resources in excess of 100 countries as individually needed

-- Operational hubs in Europe, US and Asia Pacific which form the operational backbone and drive project delivery
+- Operational hubs across Canada, US, Europe and India which form the operational backbone and drive project delivery

 - Expert insight from highly experienced rare disease focused teams, who are able to tailor their approach to project delivery on a case by case basis

 We foster close relationships with key opinion leaders, to ascertain real-life experience and involve them very early in the development program.
 We train and educate investigators and lead initiatives to improve disease awareness.
 We link with patient advocacy groups and obtain valuable input from patients themselves.
 We establish a patient recruitment plan and explore patient registries and referral sites.
 We proactively collaborate with health authorities early in the development program.

 We nurture excellent global contacts with Clinical Research Networks and indication specific Investigator Networks.
 We also engage referral sites, pre-identify patients at sites and use relationship marketing experts.
 Combining the various measures in an effective way helps us to meet or exceed patient inclusion timelines.

 With fewer patients in rare disease trials, the integrity and completeness of data from each patient assumes even greater importance.
 We employ many methods, including the following to retain patients and maintain compliance: